runirudh/EPLstats/README.md

 [soccer-standings.xlsx](https://github.com/runirudh/EPLstats/files/7879089/soccer-standings.xlsx) from [link](https://www.rotowire.com/soccer/league-table.php?season=2020)

 ## data for matches w/ order of score progression
-// if this data is found with time of goal attribute, we can try a poisson model to see how long before a goal is scored.
+// if this data is found with time of goal attribute, we can try a simple poisson model to see how long before a goal is scored.
 ....